giantswarm/docs/sources/guides/ruby_on_rails.md

 Since we have changed the Gemfile we would need to build our application image again.
 But before we do that lets fix the last little problem.

-If start our app and it connects to the database it encounters two problems:
+If we start our app and it connects to the database it encounters two problems:

 1. There is no database `app` in the mysql container
 2. Without a database, all the tables are missing too - we need to execute `rake db:migrate`